 Every day is different and dare I say fun.
 I’ve been so fortunate to work with women and men whose ideas have the potential to change the world…or at the very least, one particular corner of it.

 Some personal notes: I was born and raised in western Massachusetts.
 My parents were teachers and my brother is a fantastic jazz guitarist.
 I’ve run two half-marathons and am perennially considering a third.
 I love to bake (I make a mean red velvet cake).
-And besides my work, I’m terribly devoted to my literature professor husband, my two children, and our Labrador Retriever.
+And besides my work, I’m terribly devoted to my literature professor husband and my two children.

 (Home page photo credit: Beowulf Sheehan)